intelligence-csd-auth-gr/Instance-Based-ZSL/README.md

 - **noisy_labels_70percent.pickle** 🠊 a dictionary structure whose: *keys* the known labels that are replaced during the imperfect oracle scenario, *values* a dictionary with 20 randomly selected MeSH terms in the role of keys, and their corresponding cosine similarity score with the original key of upper level

+- **novel_labels_actual.pickle** 🠊 the actual novel labels of the whole test set, being stored as a list with list items per instance, which contain the separate labels inside them

 ### pre-process stages